Gorre & Daphetid

-The Gorre & Daphetid ([ˈɡɔːri], [dɪˈfiːtɪd]) model railroad was a notable HO-scale layout built by John Whitby Allen in Monterey, California.
+The Gorre & Daphetid ([ˈɡɔːri], [dɪˈfiːtɪd]) model railroad was an HO-scale layout built by John Whitby Allen in Monterey, California.

-The Gorre & Daphetid, also known as "The Gorre" or just "The G&D," is a trio of three successive model railroads.
-The first two were smaller in scale and were built at Allen's home in Monterey.
-The final version of the G&D, which incorporated the earliest layout, was much larger and built over twenty years at his new 9 Cielo Vista Terrace home in Monterey, where he excavated part of the basement to build the railroad.
-Allen created and documented realistic model railroad scenes and did so in numerous articles featured in Model Railroader, the NMRA's Scale Rails and Railroad Model Craftsman magazines.
-The final layout of the model is considered one of the greatest of all time and has several fan websites and a devoted Yahoo discussion group.
+Allen built three versions of the railroad, which was also known as "The Gorre" or just "The G&D".
+The first two were smaller and were built at Allen's house in Monterey.
+Allen subsequently moved to a new house, 9 Cielo Vista Terrace, and enlarged the basement to accommodate a third and largest version.
+This final version, which incorporated the earliest layout, was built over the course of 20 years.
+It is considered one of the greatest layouts of all time.

+A professional photographer by trade, Allen created realistic model railroad scenes on the G&D. He published numerous articles about them in Model Railroader, the NMRA's Scale Rails, and Railroad Model Craftsman magazines.

-The basement of the house was severely damaged by fire just ten days after John Allen suffered a fatal heart attack in January, 1973.
+The basement of the house was severely damaged by fire just ten days after Allen suffered a fatal heart attack in January 1973.
 Most of the layout was destroyed in the fire.
-However, one of the locomotives, No. 34 (a 4-10-0 that John kitbashed from parts), resided in the office of the late former Model Railroader magazine executive editor Andy Sperandeo.
-Sperandeo was a frequent visitor to the G&D, being stationed in California while serving in the United States Army.

-The February 2020 issue of Model Railroader reported that 15 locomotives from the G&D were found in the home of NMRA past president Bob Dupont.
-The engines were stored in the attic until he passed on, and the locomotives were discovered by Rod Smith.
-Smith sent the locomotives to Kenichi Matsumoto and restored the G&D 10 in 2017.
-It is in running condition at the NMRA exhibit at the California State Railroad Museum in Sacramento, California.
+One of its locomotives, No. 34 (a 4-10-0 that John kitbashed from parts), survived in the office of Andy Sperandeo, who was at the time executive editor of Model Railroader and who had become a frequent visitor to the G&D while serving in the United States Army in California.
+Another 15 G&D locomotives were found in the attic of Bob Dupont, a past president of the NMRA, by Rod Smith, who sent them to Kenichi Matsumoto, according to the February 2020 issue of Model Railroader.
+G&D 10 was restored in 2017 and today is part of the NMRA exhibit at the California State Railroad Museum in Sacramento, California.

-Kalmbach Publishing published several editions of a book entitled Model Railroading with John Allen written by Allen's longtime friend, Linn Westcott.

-Allen was a professional photographer by trade.
-Numerous boxes of his slides and prints are in storage at Kalmbach Publishing's corporate building in Waukesha, Wisconsin.
-Some of the boxes were singed by the flames of the fire that destroyed the G&D.
+Numerous boxes of Allen's slides and prints are in storage at Kalmbach Publishing's corporate building in Waukesha, Wisconsin.
+Some of the boxes were singed by the flames of the fire that destroyed the G&D. Kalmbach Publishing published several editions of a book entitled Model Railroading with John Allen.
+Written by Allen's longtime friend Linn Westcott, it contains much information about the G&D.